Red-breasted sapsucker: Feeding

 Multiple rows of holes can be seen on the side of the tree, created by this red-breasted sapsucker in Yucaipa Regional Park.

 Sapsuckers can sometimes cause extensive damage to trees.

 A sapsucker's tongue is adapted with stiff hairs for collecting sap.
 Red-breasted sapsuckers visit the same tree multiple times, drilling holes in neat horizontal rows.
 A bird will leave and come back later, when the sap has started flowing from the holes.
 Repeated visits over an extended period of time can actually kill the tree.
 The insects attracted to the sap are also consumed, and not only by sapsuckers.
 Rufous hummingbirds, for example, have been observed to follow the movements of sapsuckers and take advantage of this food source.

 Breeding

 Red-breasted sapsuckers nest in tree cavities.
-They begin work on creating a nest hole in a dead tree, usually a deciduous tree, in April or May, and produce one brood per breeding season.
-The female lays 4 to 7 pure white eggs.
+They begin work on creating a nest hole in a dead, usually deciduous tree, in April or May and produce one brood per breeding season.
+The female lays four to seven pure white eggs.
 Both parents feed the young, and the fledglings leave the nest at 23–28 days old.
 The nest cavity is not reused.